wombleton/gitlaw-nz/acts/T/Telecommunications Act 2001.md

     *   (c) give public notice of the standard terms determination.

+    (2) A standard terms determination is neither a legislative instrument nor a disallowable instrument for the purposes of the [Legislation Act 2012][545] (and does not have to be presented to the House of Representatives under [section 41][546] of that Act).

     Section 30M: inserted, on 22 December 2006, by [section 13][544] of the Telecommunications Amendment Act (No 2) 2006 (2006 No 83).

+    Section 30M(2): inserted, on 5 August 2013, by [section 77(3)][547] of the Legislation Act 2012 (2012 No 119).

 ##### 30N Commission's discretion to determine how standard terms determination is to be prepared